-The Resources Committee has had a difficult year as the academy has had to work with a challenging budget.
+Governors are mindful that we continue to be in financially challenging times and the academy has had to work with a challenging budget.
 Academies, unlike Local Authority maintained schools, receive a monthly income from the EFA and must keep a balanced bank account.

 The vice chair is the nominated governor for safeguarding.
 Considerable attention has been given to understanding the school's safeguarding procedures.
-All governors have undertaken comprehensive training and have read and understood the 'Keeping Children Safe in Education' (1st September 2021) document.
+All governors have undertaken comprehensive training and have read and understood the 'Keeping Children Safe in Education' (1st September 2022) document.
 One of the roles for the governors is reviewing and agreeing school policies and over the academic year, the governing body considers a number of policies.
 The majority of the statutory policies are provided by DNEAT but the governing body has taken time to review the model policies provided and has been instrumental in the review process.